ckan/ckanapi-exporter/README.markdown

 ckanapi-exporter
 ================

 An API client (usable as a command-line script or as a Python library) for exporting dataset metadata from CKAN sites to Excel-compatible CSV files.

-This is a thin wrapper around [losser](https://github.com/ckan/losser), hooking it up to the CKAN API.

 Requirements
 ------------